 Actions to take

-In order for air carriers to be able to comply with the EU requirements that apply as of 1 July 2014, they are recommended to take the following actions.
+In order for air carriers to be able to subject their relevant air cargo and mail operations to EU aviation security validation, they are recommended to take the following actions.

 1. Contact the appropriate authority of the Member State that is responsible for your designation

 EU air carriers should contact the appropriate authority of the Member State that issued their Air Operator's Certificate (AOC).
-Non-EU carriers can locate the responsible appropriate authority by making use of the Annex to Regulation (EC) No 394/2011 , in which air carriers are assigned to one specific Member State.
+Non-EU carriers can locate the responsible appropriate authority by making use of the Annex to Regulation (EC) No 748/2009, as currently amended by Regulation (EC) No 815/2013 , in which air carriers are assigned to one specific Member State.
 Non-EU carriers which are not included in this list are advised to contact the appropriate authority of the Member State where they have their major base of operations.

 2. Familiarize yourself with the EU requirements